philzook58/philzook58.github.io/_notes/Languages/datalog.md

 Maybe part of what I like about datalog compared to prolog is
 1. complete search strategy
-2. logically pure
+2. logically pure.
+Kind of like Haskell's laziness kept it pure, Datalog's operation ordering is not obvious after compilation.
+This means extralogical stuff doesn't fly.
-3. simple execution semantics
+3. simple execution semantics.
+Pattern match over database

 # What can you do with datalog?
 Well, just about anything you can do with ordinary database queries.
 What do you do with those?
 I dunno.
 Search for patterns?